-The winners were announced at the 2015 Pharmacy Business Network conference in Melbourne over the weekend.
+The winners were announced at the 2019 Pharmacy Connect conference in Sydney at the weekend.
 The two runners-up were:

 The National Student Business Plan Competition is an initiative designed to promote creative entrepreneurship among pharmacy students and encourage the development of viable, innovative, pharmacist-owned community pharmacies.

-The competition was open to all pharmacy schools across Australia and New Zealand, and this year’s finalists have risen to the top of the 18 entries received.
-The competition is an initiative of the Pharmacy Guild of Australia and is sponsored by Blackmores (principal sponsor), EBOS, Gold Cross Products and Services and Pharmaceutical Defence Limited (PDL).
+The competition was open to all pharmacy schools across Australia and New Zealand, and this year’s finalists have risen to the top of the 12 entries received.
+The competition is an initiative of the Pharmacy Guild of Australia and is sponsored by Sanofi Consumer Healthcare (principal sponsor), EBOS (major sponsor), Gold Cross Products and Services and Pharmaceutical Defence Limited (PDL).

 The support of the competition sponsors has opened many new opportunities for the young pharmacists who have taken part in this competition since 2006.
-The sponsorship provides $12,000 in cash prizes to the finalists in the competition, half of which goes directly to the participating schools of pharmacy who produce the top three teams each year, as well as the opportunity for the students to attend PBN 2015.
+The sponsorship provides $15,000 in cash prizes to the finalists in the competition, as well as the opportunity for the students to attend Pharmacy Connect 2019.

 Phone: 0412 910 261